AgustinCB/study/os/ostep/chap27/solutions.md

 7. Now run helgrind on this program.
 What does it report?
 Is the code correct?

 helgrind thinks that there's a data race in place, which is kinda weird.
 It also thinks that there's a data race around the printf function, possibly because the order isn't consistent across runs.
 The data race around done is wrong, the code is technically correct.
-The data race around the printf function is technically right, although I'd argue is also irrelevant.
+The data race around the printf function is also a false positive.

+8. Now look at a slightly modified version of the code, which is found in main-signal-cv.c.
+This version uses a condition variable to do the signaling (and associated lock).
+Why is this code preferred to the previous version?
+Is it correctness, or performance, or both?

+`main-signal-cv` is strictly better.
+There are performance reasons: We don't waste cpu cycles (THEY DON'T GROW IN TREES, PEOPLE).
+Also because of correctness.
+And it makes helgrind happy.